Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Mixed Tate motives vs. Galois representations

-The Ext-groups on both sides of~\eqref{eq:etale_realisation_K} are computed by Hom-groups in certain triangulated categories.
-On the one hand, the category $\MT(K,\bQ)$ is, by definition, a full and extension-closed subcategory of $\DM_\Nis^-(K,\bZ)_\bQ$, where $\DM_\Nis^-(K,\bZ)$ denotes Voevodsky's bounded above triangulated category of motives and the subscript~$\bQ$ means that we tensor the Hom-groups with~$\bQ$ \cite[§1.1]{deligne-goncharov}.
-So the first Ext-group in~\eqref{eq:etale_realisation_K} is given by
+is an isomorphism.
+Both Ext groups can be computed as Hom groups in suitable triangulated categories.
+On the one hand, the category $\MT(K,\bQ)$ is, by definition, a full and extension-closed subcategory of Voevodsky's triangulated category of motives $\DM(K)_{\bQ}$, where the subscript~$\bQ$ means that we tensor the Hom groups with~$\bQ$.
+So the first Ext group in~\eqref{eq:ext-realisation} is given by

-Since~$n\geq2$, one could equally take the right-hand Hom-group inside the category $\DM_\Nis^{\eff,-}(K,\bZ)$ of bounded above effective Voevodsky motives.